23kq1a05d6/student-performance-predictor1/README.md

 👩‍💻 Who created it

-This project was created by Gouthami as a beginner-friendly Machine Learning + Streamlit project to predict student performance in a simple and interactive way.
+This project was created by .......... as a beginner-friendly Machine Learning + Streamlit project to predict student performance in a simple and interactive way.

 ---